bassantmedhat/mytrial-task3/index.md

 - get the value that the pointer points to
 - get the address of variable to store it in pointer
 - used in methods by passing variable by refrence in the parameters
-- other name of the same thing ////
+- other name of the same thing
-- used as bitwise and that it compare each bit of the first operand to that bit of the second operand -the symbol && means logical and
+- used as bitwise and that it compare each bit of the first operand to that bit of the second operand
+- the symbol && means logical and